privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

 ### Stateless mode
 By default session states are kept in memory.
 If you want to run several IRMA servers in parallel or if you wish data persistence for sessions, you can use [stateless mode](stateless.md) which is implemented in the IRMA server via a Redis data store.

-You can enable the Redis data store in the `irma server` by setting the `store_type` option to `redis`.
+You can enable the Redis data store in the `yivi irma server` by setting the `store_type` option to `redis`.
 For stand-alone mode, you should specify the `redis_addr` and `redis_pw` options.
 If you use ACLs in Redis, you should also specify the `redis_username` option.
 If you share the Redis instance with other applications and you want your Redis keys to be scoped, you can enable the `redis_acl_use_key_prefixes` option.
 All keys are prefixed with the Redis username (`<redis-username>:`) then.

 The IRMA server also supports Redis in Sentinel mode for high availability.
 Instead of `redis_addr` you should then specify `redis_sentinel_addrs` (list of strings) and `redis_sentinel_master_name`.

 Please note that if you use Redis in Sentinel mode, you need to consider whether you accept the risk of losing session state in case of a failover.
 Redis does not guarantee strong consistency in these setups.
 We mitigated this by waiting for a write to have reached the master node and at least one replica.
 This means that at least two replicas should be configured for every master node to achieve high availability.
 Even then, there is a small chance of losing session state when a replica fails at the same time as the master node.
 For example, this might be problematic if you want to guarantee that a credential is not issued twice or if you need a session QR to have a long lifetime but you do want the session to be finished soon after the QR is scanned.
 If you require IRMA sessions to be highly consistent, you should use the default in-memory store or Redis in standalone mode.
 If you accept this risk, then you can enable Sentinel mode support by setting the `redis_accept_inconsistency_risk` to true.

-For all configuration options, check the help output of the `irma server` command (`irma server --help`).
+For all configuration options, check the help output of the `yivi irma server` command (`yivi irma server --help`).

 ### Keys and certificates
 For each configuration option that refers to some kind of key or certificate (for example `jwt_privkey`), there is a corresponding option with the `_file` suffix (for example `jwt_privkey_file`).
 Keys can be specified either by setting former to a (PEM) string, or setting the the latter to a file containing the (PEM) string.